 Listeriosis is an extremely serious infection typically caused by eating food contaminated with Listeria monocytogenes bacteria.
 The disease typically affects the elderly, pregnant women, children, and those with otherwise compromised immune systems.
 Signs and symptoms of listeriosis may include (but are not limited to):

 Nationwide, there are an estimated 1,600 cases of listeriosis reported each year, although the actual number is likely to be much higher as most cases of food poisoning go unreported.
 Of the 1,600 cases reported, 260 died.

 Listeria bacteria can be killed by pasteurization and thorough cooking; however, in certain ready-to-eat foods, contamination may occur after factory cooking but before packaging.
 Unlike most varieties of foodborne bacteria, Listeria monocytogenes can grow and multiply in some foods in the refrigerator.

 See all related food poisoning lawsuits we've covered.

 Do I have a Royal Blue Stilton Cheese Recall Lawsuit?

-The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Royal Blue Stilton cheese recall lawsuits.
-We are handling individual litigation nationwide and currently accepting new Listeria food poisoning cases in all 50 states.
+The Food Poisoning Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Royal Blue Stilton cheese recall lawsuits.
+We are handling individual litigation nationwide and currently accepting new listeria cases in all 50 states.